With stretched crews, homeowners join California firefight

 BONNY DOON, Calif.
-(AP) — As wildfires rage throughout California turning forests and homes into kindling, firefighters are badly short-staffed, and some residents are taking matters into their own hands.
+(AP) — As wildfires rage throughout California turning forests and homes into kindling, some firefighters are badly short-staffed, and some residents are taking matters into their own hands.

 In the Santa Cruz mountains south of San Francisco, about 1,000 firefighters are battling a fire over 78 square miles — 10 times the size they typically would cover, said Dan Olsen, a spokesman for the state fire agency, Cal Fire.